nandito/nandito-info/content/blog/2020-05-04-self-hosted-cookieless-analytics/index.md

     * `f1-micro` (1 vCPU, 0.6 GB memory)
     * Debian 9 (other Linux distro could also work but make sure to use one with free license if you want to keep it free)
     * "Allow full access to all Cloud APIs" access scope
-    * Enable bot HTTP and HTTPS traffic on the Firewall
+    * Enable both HTTP and HTTPS traffic on the Firewall

 ![Create VM screenshot](./create-vm.png)